PulseBeamDev/docs/concepts/security-and-architecture.md

 We encourage developers to adopt secure practices, especially for applications handling sensitive information.
 Best practices and recommendations include:

-* Encrypting your traffic using secure encryption protocols for all client communications.
+* <input type="checkbox" disabled /> Encrypting your traffic using secure encryption protocols for all client communications.
-* Implement proper user authentication
+* <input type="checkbox" disabled /> Implement proper user authentication
-* 1:1 relationship between people and PulseBeam accounts.
+* <input type="checkbox" disabled /> 1:1 relationship between people and PulseBeam accounts.
-* Pre-registering users or requiring authentication before allowing participation in connections.
+* <input type="checkbox" disabled /> Pre-registering users or requiring authentication before allowing participation in connections.
-* Authenticate and authorize users before providing them with tokens.
+* <input type="checkbox" disabled /> Authenticate and authorize users before providing them with tokens.
-* Implement short token TTL
+* <input type="checkbox" disabled /> Implement short token TTL
-* Secure token transmission
+* <input type="checkbox" disabled /> Secure token transmission
-* Regular key rotation - 90 days may be a good timeline for you
+* <input type="checkbox" disabled /> Regular key rotation - 90 days may be a good timeline for you
-* Strict policy configuration
+* <input type="checkbox" disabled /> Strict policy configuration
-* Communicating permission requests to users to prioritize privacy and user consent highlighting to the user what permission they are giving
+* <input type="checkbox" disabled /> Communicating permission requests to users to prioritize privacy and user consent highlighting to the user what permission they are giving
-* Follow secure coding practices
+* <input type="checkbox" disabled /> Follow secure coding practices
-* Monitor for suspicious activities - Some examples of monitoring suspicious activity include: monitoring accounts, DAU, auditing account data, or usage in your own or PulseBeam metrics dashboard.
+* <input type="checkbox" disabled /> Monitor for suspicious activities - Some examples of monitoring suspicious activity include: monitoring accounts, DAU, auditing account data, or usage in your own or PulseBeam metrics dashboard.
 Logs of peer's ID and groups and who they are connecting to.
 Ensuring logs are in line with your expected application logic.

 # Conclusion